IBM/knative-quarkus-bench/README.md

 by utilizing the Knative helper as described in the [Quarkus Funqy Knative Events extension documentation](https://quarkus.io/guides/funqy-knative-events).

-Note that "apiVersion" is "serving.knative.dev/v1" in the Funqy Knative guide, instead of "v1" as described in the Knative guide.
+"apiVersion" is "serving.knative.dev/v1" in the Funqy Knative guide, instead of "v1" as described in the Knative guide.

 #### Accessing Knative Services

-Knative services receive input as a [Cloud Event](https://cloudevents.io/) object from the broker and return the result back to the broker as a newly created Cloud Event.
+Knative services receive input as a [Cloud Event](https://cloudevents.io/) object from the broker and return the result to the broker as a newly created Cloud Event.

 The Cloud Event specification defines various HTTP headers starting with "Ce-".
 The following table describes the minimum required headers.